All Episodes

 All right.

-At one point, John Solomon, your reporting was very clear, a a huge spike in unmaskings in 2016 alone.
+At one point, John Solomon, your reporting was very clear, a huge spike in unmaskings in 2016 alone.

 She's denying it under sworn testimony before the House Intel Committee.

-Um but what was the number?
+But what was the number?

 And what it meant is that the Obama administration was looking at more and more incidental intercepts of Americans.

-Remember, the NSA is not allowed to target Americans, but if they accidentally collect an American overseas on a phone call, uh uh they can keep the record, and what the Obama administration was doing was increasingly unmasking it to see what American that was and and who they were talking to and what they were saying.
+And what the Obama administration was doing was increasingly unmasking it to see what American that was and who they were talking to and what they were saying.

-And that is what we're gonna do.
+And that is what they're talking about.

 Well, that's illegal spying on Americans.